cp024s/100-days-of-RTL/CONTRIBUTING.md

 ## 4. Dispute Resolution

-Any disputes arising under or in connection with this CUA shall be resolved in accordance with the dispute resolution mechanisms defined in the project's [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Any disputes arising under or in connection with this CUA shall be resolved in accordance with the dispute resolution mechanisms defined in the project's [Contributing user agreement](CONTRIBUTING.md) file.

 ## 5. Modification